mvrdevelopment/spec/mvr-spec.md

 Only user-intended modifications of any part of the MVR file shall be processed.
 This is particular important if applications in the workflow do not need or accept all data of the MVR file.
 Such behaviour guarantees that all later steps in the workflow have access to the original intended data.

-Example of a typical MVR archive:
+- EXAMPLE An example of a typical MVR archive is shown below:

 ```
 GeneralSceneDescription.xml